Cost Segregation for Residential Rental Property: Complete Guide

 Standard versus cost segregation first-year depreciation deduction side-by-side dollar comparison

 At a 35% combined federal and state tax rate, that translates to approximately $37,100 in immediate tax savings.
-Your actual result depends on your effective tax bracket — investors in the 24%–37% federal range will see proportionally different outcomes.
-It's also worth noting that bonus depreciation has been phasing down from 100% (it dropped to 60% in 2024), so the allocation percentages in your study will affect total first-year deductions going forward.
+Your actual result depends on your effective tax bracket, and investors in the 24%–37% federal range will see proportionally different outcomes.
+Bonus depreciation phased down from 100% under TCJA (80% in 2023, 60% in 2024, and 40% from January 1 through January 18, 2025).
+For qualified property with an acquisition date of January 19, 2025 or later, the OBBBA restored 100% bonus depreciation.
+The TCJA phase-down is still in effect for properties acquired before January 19, 2025, with 40% bonus depreciation in 2025 and 20% in 2026, so the property's acquisition date and the allocation percentages in the study will affect total first-year deductions.

 Common Misconceptions and When Cost Segregation May Not Apply